Toxic Shock Syndrome

 - Seek medical care for infected wounds.

-- If you have had toxic shock syndrome, do not use tampons or place birth control devices in your vagina.
+- If you have had TSS, do not use tampons or place birth control devices in your vagina.

 American Congress of Obstetricians and Gynecologists